-The Hotel Indigo at the Alamo now stands on the place of Maverick's old house.
+The Hotel Gibbs at the Alamo now stands on the place of Maverick's old house.

 Not long after the tragic Battle of the Alamo, Texas politician and signer of the Texas Declaration of Independence Samuel Maverick looked at the land and felt the desperate urge to buy it.

 Born in South Carolina, in 1803, Maverick was a man quite well off from the start.
 He attended Yale University for college, having graduated in 1825, before traveling to Virginia where he studied law.
 He left South Carolina only after running for a seat in the South Carolina legislature in 1830, where his anti-secession and anti nullification views led to his ultimate defeat.

 Seeing no place for himself in his home state, Maverick moved to Georgia, then Alabama before settling in Texas in March of 1835.
 It was then that Maverick began to involve himself in the Texas’ initial efforts to claim independence from Mexico.

 Well, he mostly involved himself.
 There was the itty bitty problem of him getting put under house arrest on the orders of Mexican General Martin Perfecto de Cos, General Santa Ana’s right hand man.

 With no option for escape, Maverick was imprisoned for nearly a year, in which he and fellow house-arrested mates John W. Smith and A.C.
 Holmes bore witness to many of the Texans’ trials to leave Mexico entirely.